Kopy91/seer_breast_cancer/README.md

 The data set consists of the following variables:

 * Age: Patient age in years.
-* Race: Race recode is based on the race variables and the American Indian/Native American IHS link variable.
+* Race: Race record is based on the race variables and the American Indian/Native American IHS link variable.
 This recode should be used to link to the populations for white, black and other.
 It is independent of Hispanic ethnicity.
 For more information, see : http://seer.cancer.gov/seerstat/variables/seer/race_ethnicity.
 * Marital Status: This data item identifies the patient’s marital status at the time of diagnosis for the reportable tumor.
 * T Stage: Classification of how large the primary tumor is in the breast and what its biomarkers are.
 For more information see http://seer.cancer.gov/seerstat/variables/seer/ajcc-stage/6th.
 * N Stage: Classification regarding the tumor spread to the lymph nodes and to, where, what size, and how many lymph nodes are positive.
 For more information see http://seer.cancer.gov/seerstat/variables/seer/ajcc-stage/6th.